JennySnyk/snyk-platform-workshop/README.md

 ![alt tag](https://i.ibb.co/7tnp1B6/snyk-logo.png)

 <hr />
-This workshop is a compliation of Workshops provided by Pas Apicella [pas at snyk.io] a Solution Engineer at Snyk APJ
+This workshop is a compliation of Workshops provided by Pas Apicella [pas at snyk.io] a Principal Solution Engineer at Snyk APJ